Business Line of Credit vs. Business Loan: Which Is Right for You?

 Even low-interest products can carry significant hidden fees.
 Origination fees, though one-time payments, can add to your overall loan total, while maintenance fees can be charged on open credit lines — even if they're unused.
 Late payments, or even early payments, may also trigger other fees that can add up quickly.

 To reduce costs, ask for full fee disclosures.
-It's also important to make payments on time and pay off high-interest debt quickly.
+When comparing loan options, it's also important to make payments on time and pay off high-interest debt quickly.

 Eligibility and Approval Factors